Supporting local business

 Captivating entertainment, delicious food and drink, and a thriving arts and culture scene!
 Be a part of the vision for a vibrant nightlife in Claremont.

-The Town of Claremont will soon be launching a grants program for businesses in Claremont to invigorate, inspire, collaborate, and deliver exciting night-time offerings.
+The Town of Claremont has launched its new grants program for businesses in Claremont to invigorate, inspire, collaborate, and deliver exciting night-time offerings.
 All projects that provide social, cultural, and economic benefits to the town after 6pm will be considered.

-To register your interest for this exciting grants program please email firstname.lastname@example.org
+To register for this exciting grants program please email firstname.lastname@example.org

 Small Business Development Corporation